ourlifeloop/marketing/src/cms/training-faqs/how-do-we-get-access-to-the-work-requests-feature-for-our-community.md

 ---
 question: How do we get access to the Work Requests feature for our community?
-answer: -To get access to the work requests feature, reach out to your community LifeLoop Champion or your LifeLoop Customer Success Specialist.
+answer: To get access to the work requests feature, reach out to your community LifeLoop Champion or your LifeLoop Customer Relationship Specialist.
 isMobile: false
 topics:
   - work-requests